 “Alcohol has become such a part of our culture that it’s difficult for us to figure out how to navigate celebrations and holidays without it,” says Cristine Varela Mayer, Certified Drug and Alcohol Counselor and founder of Blue Heron Recovery in San Antonio, Texas.
 “It is at the center of almost everything we do.”

 But before you give up and go into hibernation until January 2, take heart.
-There are some tricks you can use that allow you to enjoy the season with friends and family without sacrificing your sobriety or your sanity.
+There are some tricks you can use to enjoy the season with friends and family without sacrificing your sobriety or your sanity.

 “The key is to plan ahead and practice your strategies,” advises Mayer, “The more you plan, the less likely you are to be caught off guard.”